sachin-data-analyst1/ecommerce-sales-insights-sql-powerbi/README.md

 ## 📌 Business Problem

 E-commerce leadership teams typically have clear visibility into *how much* they sell, but far less visibility into *how much revenue never survives to be realized* — cancellations and returns that erase revenue after it has already been counted.
-This project was built to answer four questions a real e-commerce operations or growth team would ask:
+This project answers four questions a real e-commerce operations or growth team would ask:

 1. How much revenue is actually being lost to cancellations and returns, and is it material?
 2. Is that leakage concentrated in a specific payment method, city, or customer segment — or is it systemic?